Yefeng0920/MA_Map_Bib/README.md

 ### `Function` folder

-The `Function` folder includes the custom R function used to generate the sample figures shown in the main text.
+The `Function` folder includes all the custom R functions used to generate the sample figures shown in the main text.

 ### `R` folder